 Democratic parenting is a style of parenting that prioritizes empowerment, empathy, and democracy.
 This approach involves treating children as equals.
 Parents treat their kids with respect and dignity.
 Children are given choices and made responsible for their decisions.

 However, it doesn’t mean that children can do everything an adult does in the family.
-The freedom is age-appropriate.
+Freedom should be given in accordance with their age.